alphacenturai/consultationDetails/Legal_Help.md

-`"I raise up my voice-not so I can shout but so that those without a voice can be heard."`
+`"I raise up my voice-not so I can shout but so that those without a voice can be heard."`Malala Yousafzai

 ## Introduction